SomeoneInParticular/CART/README.md

 * `{Slicer Installation Directory}/bin/Python`: exposes that installations versions of VTK, CTK, and QT, along with slicer's own utilities.
 * `{This Directory}/CART`; exposes CARTLib and its contents.

----
-# Example Data
+## Example Data

 The example data consists of a subset (fold0) from the PI-CAI dataset, featuring prostate MRI images and their corresponding segmentations.
 The original data can be obtained from the [official website](https://zenodo.org/records/6624726) by downloading the `picai_public_images_fold0.zip` file.

 For this project, the first four subjects were selected and the images were converted from MHA to NRRD format.

-1. Example `sample_data` is adapted from this original data and will be located under `sample_data.zip`.
+1. Example `sample_data` is adapted from this original data and is located under `sample_data.zip`.
 2. Unzip the file to a folder of your choice.